giantrocketship/grs-standards/sections/database.md

 ## Denormalization

-Denormalization is allowed when it serves a clear performance or practical purpose.

-### Rules:
+Rules:

-- You may add `account_id` to any table even if the relationship is indirect
+- You may add `account_id` anywhere it simplifies queries
-- Document why denormalization was chosen (comment in migration or commit message)
+- Document denormalization decisions (migration comment or commit)
-- Only denormalize when it prevents expensive joins or provides significant performance benefit
+- Only denormalize for clear performance/operational benefit
-- Maintain data integrity constraints (foreign keys) even for denormalized fields
+- Keep foreign key constraints even on denormalized fields

 ### Example: